harperreed/harper.blog/content/post/2003-01-27-Boston_i_will_arrive_in__.md

 ---
-date: 2003-01-27T07:05:23Z
+date: 2003-01-27 07:05:23+00:00
 excerpt: Tomorrow I will arrive in boston for search engine training.
 I am excited but rather bummed that I will be going.
 I don't really want to leave chicago.. my friend miriam is leavign for cologne on sunday and I would like time to spend with her before she leaves.. alas..
 I guess I will have to wait and spend time later.. but that is why it sucks.. cuz later s...
+summary: tomorrow i'll be in boston for search engine training. super excited but kinda bummed to leave chicago. my friend miriam's off to cologne soon, and i wanted more time with her before she goes. stupid countries, right? gotta pack now, even though i'm tired.
-tags: ["chicago","search"]
+tags:
+- packing
+- search engine training
+- search
+- chicago
+- travel
+- boston
+- friendship
 title: Boston i will arrive in..
 wordpress_id: 437
 wordpress_url: http://new.nata2.org/?p=437
 ---

 Tomorrow I will arrive in boston for search engine training.
 I am excited but rather bummed that I will be going.
 I don't really want to leave chicago.. my friend <a href="http://www.mimiblume.com">miriam</a> is leavign for cologne on sunday and I would like time to spend with her before she leaves.. alas..
 I guess I will have to wait and spend time later.. but that is why it sucks.. cuz later she will be in germany. suxor. stupid countries and such. <br/><br/>well luckily our president is going to take of the fact that other <a href="http://www.smh.com.au/articles/2003/01/25/1042911596206.html">countries are dumb</a>.<br/><br/>i am tired.
 I need to pack.
 I want to sleep.. but instead I must manage personal electronic devices ;).. hehe..